 We also reimburse each member of our scientific advisory board for all reasonable and necessary expenses in connection with the performance of his or her services.
 In addition, we grant each new member an option to purchase 20,000 to 27,000 shares of our common stock.
-In the future, we may make additional grants or may make cash compensation payments to our scientific advisory board members for continued service on the scientific advisory board.
+In the future, we may make additional grants to our scientific advisory board members for continued service on the scientific advisory board.